 - Dyed cheesecloth looks like eerie spider webs in doorways.
 Or leave it white and cut holes in it to make an easy table runner.

 Carve apples into shrunken heads and float them in hot apple cider.
-It’s the best Halloween party drink because you can make a large batch of cider for everyone and then let the grown-ups mix-in spiced rum or cinnamon whiskey.
+It’s the best Halloween party drink because you can make a large batch of cider for everyone and then let the grown-ups mix in spiced rum or cinnamon whiskey.

 Wondering how to make shrunken apple heads?
 Cut apples in half lengthwise and core each apple to remove the seeds.
 Then use a coring tool and paring knife to carve each face.
-Press cloves into the eye sockets or as noses.
+Press some cloves into the eye sockets or use them as noses.
 Dip apples in fresh lemon juice and bake for 90 minutes or until apples are dry and begin to brown around the edges.

-Recipes for Halloween Candy
+Recipes for Leftover Halloween Candy

 There is always a surplus of candy at Halloween.
 Use your extra candy to create a whimsical dessert for your after-party.

 Got a Halloween party idea to share?
-Tell us your best Halloween party tips in the comments below.
+Tell us your best Halloween tips in the comments below.